BananaHolograma/Veneno/README.md

 # Veneno - playing card game
 Use this Godot 4 project as inspiration for your card games or simply have a game.
 For now, you can only play against the AI, and multiplayer is not implemented yet.
+LICENSE is MIT so you can use the code from this project for whatever you want, even commercially, just don't forget to give the repository a star.

 - Number of players 2 ~ 4
 - French or Spanish deck